Skip to content

 Sponsored by: Merry Mac’s Campground.

-The park also offers nine group campsites near the south shore, with capacity for up to 240 campers total.
+The park also offers nine group campsites near the south shore, with a combined capacity of up to 240 campers.
 These are well-suited for scout trips, reunions, and large gatherings, and typically book early.
+Verify group site availability and capacity before your visit, as configurations can change.

 Winter camping is available at Quartzite Campground, though services are limited.
 Potable water, flush toilets, and showers are not available during the off-season.
 The other two campgrounds remain closed until Memorial Day weekend.